Saishrita/sql-data-warehouse-and-analysis-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Saishrita Mohapatra**.
-I’m currently a Student exploring how to get better at dealing with anything data.
+I’m currently a final year B.Tech Student exploring how to get better at dealing with anything data.